parsa-epfl/qflex/pages/download.md

 ## How to Use QFlex ##
 -------------------------

-QFlex can be run with the aid of the scripts present in the `scripts` folder.
-This folder contains scripts to aid both in the deployment of simple single-instance or complex multi-instance QFlex jobs with various network configurations.
+You can run QFlex with the aid of the scripts present in the `scripts` folder.
+The scripts to aid both in the deployment of simple single-instance or complex multi-instance QFlex jobs with various network configurations.
 For complex deployments, please refer to each script usage command, by calling the script with the `-h` flag.

-Before running QFlex, you must have:
+Before running QFlex, you must have the following prerequisites:

 - A QEMU image with an ARM 64-bit OS installed (we have tested Debian 8 and Ubuntu Server 12.04)
 - Kernel and initrd images, normally extracted from the OS image.